nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Category: how this entry is classified

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-In PennyWise, there is an upper limit $1 000 000 for amounts.
+In PennyWise, there is an upper limit of $1 000 000 for amounts.
 </div>

 ### Familiarising yourself with the interface